Jan Manual

 Janhilly "Jan" Manual (born January 13, 1986) is a Filipino actor and comedian.
 He made his first showbiz appearance on the fourth season of the Philippine reality show StarStruck where he finished as an avenger.
 He was a contract artist of GMA Artist Center.
 He is also the nephew of Survivor Philippines Season 1 Castaway Rob Sy.

-Manual is known for being a mainstay in gag show Bubble Gang until 2018.
+Manual is known for being a mainstay in longest-running gag show Bubble Gang.

 Biography

 2006—2007: StarStruck

 On September 3, 2006, GMA Network formally announced the return of their reality-based talent show now titled StarStruck: The Next Level (aka StarStruck 4), a new and improved edition of the popular show.
 Hosted by the same hosts and headed by The Council members' Lorna Tolentino, Louie Ignacio and Douglas Quijano, the show had its pilot episode on December 4, 2006.

 In the 4th year of the reality-talent search, the age bracket for star wannabes was adjusted from 15 to 18 in previous batches to 16–21, a milestone in StarStruck History.

 Unlike the previous batches which launched 14, this batch were trimmed down to twenty, dubbed as the "Top 20".
 Also, four winners were picked in this season — Ultimate Sweetheart, Ultimate Hunk, and Ultimate Loveteam.

 Just like in previous seasons, voting is via the internet and mobile phones and this constitutes 50% of the total scores of the survivors.

 Jan made it through to the Top 14 but was eliminated.
 At the Final Judgment, he received an award for Dats Entertaining Award along with Dex Quindoza for Male with the Most Dramatic Exit, Stef Prescott for Female With the Most Dramatic Exit, and Jesi Corcuera for the Best Taktak Award.